 First things first.
 Let us introduce you to your Operational DSO.

-Traditionally, businesses have made their DSO more efficient by either reaching out to customers more or investing in new technology to automate payments.
+Traditionally, businesses have made their DSO more efficient by either hounding their customers more frequently or by investing in new technology to automate payments.

-But by focusing on what you control internally, you don’t need to involve your customers or expensive technology.
+But by focusing on what you control internally, you don’t need to get your customers or expensive technology involved at all.

 Regardless of your industry or the size of your business, you can use these steps to shorten the time sales orders and invoices are sitting in a manual approval queue or ping-ponging back and forth between sales ops and finance.
 And that means getting paid faster.